 Biochemical and biological characterization of lymphocyte regulatory molecules.
-V. Identification of an interleukin 2-producing human leukemia T cell line.
+I. Purification of a class of murine lymphokines.

 - Views Icon Views

 - Share Icon Share

 J Watson, S Gillis, J Marbrook, D Mochizuki, K A Smith; Biochemical and biological characterization of lymphocyte regulatory molecules.
 I. Purification of a class of murine lymphokines..
 J Exp Med 1 October 1979; 150 (4): 849–861. doi: https://doi.org/10.1084/jem.150.4.849

 Download citation file: